Mohammad Marouf Jamhour: International career

-Mohammadi played his first match against Pakistan, where he scored the final goal in a 3–0 win.
-It was also the first time an international football match had been held in Afghanistan for more than 36 years.
+Mohammadi played his first match against Pakistan, where he scored the last goal in a 3–0 win.
+It was the first time in more than 36 years that an international football match was held in Afghanistan.

-In the 2013 SAFF Championship Mohammadi played 4 games as Afghanistan won its first ever title., playing in the final win against India.
+In the 2013 SAFF Championship Mohammadi played 4 games as Afghanistan won its first ever title, playing in the final win against India.

 International goals

 Club career

 Mohammadi is a member of Toofaan Harirod F.C.
 On 19 October 2012 Mohammadi scored the first goal, just minutes into the match in a 2–1 win over Simorgh Alborz F.C. for Toofan to win the 2012 Afghan Premier League.
 Mohammadi also won the title of being the best player of the match, and the prize of 50,000 Afs attached to it.